-Lift Arc Ignition for TIG (Tungsten Inert Gas) Welding
+17.2 Lift Arc Ignition for TIG (Tungsten Inert Gas) Welding

-Lift Arc is a form of arc ignition where the machines have low voltage on the electrode to only a few volts, with a current limit of one or two amps (well below the limit that causes the metal to transfer and contamination of the weld or electrode).
+Lift Arc is a form of arc ignition where the tungsten electrode is touched to the workpiece and then pulled upwards to initiate an arc.
 When the machine detects that the tungsten has left the surface and a spark is present, it immediately (within microseconds) increases power, converting the spark to a full arc.
-It is a simple, safe lower-cost alternative arc ignition process to HF (high frequency) and a superior arc start process to scratch start.
+It is a simple, safe, lower-cost alternative arc ignition process to HF (high frequency) and a superior arc start process to scratch start.